Fyre Had Nothing on Woodstock: Music Festivals Gone Wrong

-The world has been gawking with unabashed schadenfreude at the "luxury" Fyre music festival's slow-motion implosion on a Bahamian island this past week.
-Everything from logistics to security, food and accommodation went wrong at an event described as Rich Kids of Instragram meets Hunger Games.
-But while Fyre was an epic fail, it isn't the first music festival to have encountered major problems (if, indeed, the hastily aborted Fyre can actually be counted as a "music festival").
+In 2017, the world gawked with unabashed schadenfreude at the “luxury” Fyre music festival’s slow-motion implosion on a Bahamian island.
+Everything from logistics to security, food and accommodation went wrong at an event described as Rich Kids of Instagram meets Hunger Games.
+The catastrophe would later be documented in not one but two documentaries dropped the same week in early 2019, one on Netflix and one on Hulu.
+But while Fyre was an epic fail, it wasn’t the first music festival to have encountered major problems (if, indeed, the hastily aborted Fyre can actually be counted as a “music festival”).

-Though it is fondly viewed through the prism of history as a creative flowering of love and peace, the mother of all festivals, 1969's Woodstock, was declared a disaster area at the time by New York Governor Nelson Rockefeller.
+Though it is fondly viewed through the prism of history as a creative flowering of love and peace, the mother of all festivals, 1969’s Woodstock—which took place 50 years ago this August—was declared a disaster area at the time by New York Governor Nelson Rockefeller.
 Organizers failed to construct fencing and ticket booths in time, allowing the site to be overrun by 400,000 people when only half that many were expected.
 Roads became impassable for miles around.
 Food and water quickly ran out, forcing the Army to airlift in supplies.
 Two people died: one of a drug overdose, the other run over by a tractor.
 There were 5,162 medical incidents reported, including eight miscarriages.

 Here are other grim milestones in the long history of music festival hardship.